Pollution Control Department: History

+In 2024, the PDC released a pollution control plan for 2025 that aimed to address haze pollution, including targeting forest, agricultural and urban sources.

+The PCD operates vehicle checkpoints targeting "black smoke" emissions.
+In 2021, approximately half of all vehicles stopped by PCD checkpoints exceeded legal exhaust limits.
+These checkpoints were increased during the 2025 Bangkok smog.

+On 1 February 2025, PCD Director-General Preeyaporn Suwannakes announced new measures targeting vehicles emitting black smoke in conjunction with the Traffic Police Division.
+These measures include mandating vehicle owners fix non-compliant vehicles within 15 days, a decrease from the previous requirement of 30 days.
+Under the authority of Thailand's Traffic Act and the Environmental Protection Act of 1992, police can now order vehicle owners to rectify excess emissions within the 15-day period.

 History

 In 2024, the PDC released a pollution control plan for 2025 that aimed to address haze pollution, including targeting forest, agricultural and urban sources.

 The PCD operates vehicle checkpoints targeting "black smoke" emissions.
 In 2021, approximately half of all vehicles stopped by PCD checkpoints exceeded legal exhaust limits.
 These checkpoints were increased during the 2025 Bangkok smog.

 On 1 February 2025, PCD Director-General Preeyaporn Suwannakes announced new measures targeting vehicles emitting black smoke in conjunction with the Traffic Police Division.
 These measures include mandating vehicle owners fix non-compliant vehicles within 15 days, a decrease from the previous requirement of 30 days.
 Under the authority of Thailand's Traffic Act and the Environmental Protection Act of 1992, police can now order vehicle owners to rectify excess emissions within the 15-day period.